 The Power of Words in Marketing

 Marketing has never been more diverse, more technology rich, and more open to creativity than today.
 With a wealth of platforms to choose from, forward-thinking techniques, and audiences who are open to trying new things, marketers can think outside the box like never before.
-So why, despite all these advances in marketing, do brands still rely so heavily on words, language and organic imagination?
-OTB has the answers.
+So why, despite all these advances, do brands still rely so heavily on language, organic imagination and words in marketing?
+Think OTB has the answers.

 Brand identity talks

 The identity of a brand is in many ways the cornerstone of any marketing campaign.
 Without a strong brand as a foundation, it is unlikely any strategy great or small will succeed in driving strong results and engaging target demographics with its campaign.
 At the heart of this brand identity is language.
 Words.
 The very fibre of an image that speaks to audiences, investors and stakeholders on a local and global level, language can often make or break a brand identity.

 According to insight publication Brand Strategy Insider, defining your brand’s tone of voice is essential to defining your image and pitching it at the right level for your audience.
 It is argued that whether you want to position yourself as a brand leader by adopting a sure, authoritative tone, a cult brand by using “tribal” language for an aura of exclusivity, or a budget brand led by price, savings and generosity, ‘in all cases the language you use as a brand is directly aligned with your value proposition.’

 For the brand director of Fred Perry Rob Gaitt, verbal branding is just as important as visual communication.
 In a recent interview with Marketing Week, Gaitt argues the Fred Perry brand uses language that is ‘clear, simple, abrupt at times but always true’.
 He continues ‘this runs across internal and external communications.
 It’s important that we have consistency of messaging and that means we use the same vocabulary and sentiment.’

 Speaking the language of another